Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

  -> the program output would be in italic

- (1) : example1 2 = if 42 else 17 endif ;     *defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then insert 17*
+ (1) : example1 2 = if 42 else 17 endif ;
+ *defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then insert 17*

- 2 3 2 example1    *2 3 42*
+ 2 3 2 example1
+ *2 3 42*

- (2) : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;    *defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a while loop;
+ (2) : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;
+ *defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a while loop;

- 5 fac 42 120 - +       *42*     -note that the while loop would not break until the condition is true-
+ 5 fac 42 120 - +
+ *42*